Imagine buying your first car during the worst car market in recent history.

 For Kevin Nguyen, it meant buying his first car when traditional car buying advice went out the window.
 Nguyen — whose job as a data analyst led him from public transportation in Toronto, Canada, to a car in Austin, Texas — said in an email: “Everything I knew about cars, especially the depreciating part of assets, was no longer true today.”

-He added: “Cars were more expensive than their original purchase price, even if they were used with thousands of miles for several years.”
+He added: “Cars were more expensive than their original purchase price, even when used with thousands of miles for several years.”
 Nguyen said this was a pretty expensive option and buying new wasn’t much better.
 “Dealers had no idea when they would get inventory.
 I was quoted at the end of the summer of 2022 when I inquired in November 2021,” he said.

 But Nguyen found the vehicle he needed, as did early car buyers Ben Johnson, of Evansville, Indiana, and Ellie Morris, of Nashville, Tennessee.
 All shared what they learned along the way.